Soteriology – Salvation Series – Justification

 Justification is the literal or legal rendering of a person’s innocence.
-When you believe you receive full pardon before God for all your sins and are clothed with Christ’s innocent before God.
+Justification in Christ or the doctrine of justification is to receive full pardon before God for all your sins and become clothed with Christ’s innocence.

 And by him all that believe are justified from all things, from which ye could not be justified by the law of Moses. – Acts 13.39